 If you are new to prepping, you have doubtlessly seen bugging-out and the corresponding piece of luggage that all preppers love, the bug-out bag, mentioned all over the place in self-sufficiency and prepper circles.

 But everyone started somewhere, and since you are new to prepping you might not know what a bug-out bag is.
 That’s an easy fix, and we are going to take care of that in today’s short and sweet article.

-The Bug-Out Bag (almost always abbreviated “BOB”- prepper’s love acronyms!”) is a piece of luggage, as a rule a backpack but potentially some other kind of bag, that is kept loaded with supplies, equipment, weapons and other goodies for the express purposes of life support if a person ever needs to “bug out,” or in other words flee from their home or shelter to escape imminent danger or a deteriorating situation.
+A Bug-Out Bag (abbreviated BOB) is a backpack (or some other kind of bag) that is kept loaded with supplies and equipment for the express purpose of life support if one ever needs to evacuate from their home or shelter to escape imminent danger.

 A BOB’s other salient features like material, frame style or lack thereof, coloration, and other features are subjects of constant debate among prepping advocates and in fact, are mostly dependent on an individual’s objectives and preferences.

 The final determination of what is or is not a BOB remains that is kept packed and on standby in the case of a Shit-Hit-The-Fan emergency.